Energy

 Types of electric room heaters

 • Infrared/halogen heaters are also known as quartz heaters; they provide instant, radiant heat to focused areas.
-They cost around €30.
+Prices start at €30.

 • Wall-mounted panel heaters are space-saving and versatile; they radiate heat upwards and outwards and can be sized to fit any room.
 Prices start at €90.